The Future of Learning is about Creativity

 To be truly creative in workplaces requires that we create a culture of ‘play.’
 It is imperative that the word ‘play’ stops being a dirty word in the workplace.
 Instead, it becomes the foundation on which culture is built.

-Perhaps because of its childlike, non-serious nature, play has been a neglected by ‘serious’ scientists and leaders.
+Perhaps because of its childlike, non-serious nature, play has been neglected by ‘serious’ scientists and leaders.
 It has received very little funding and investment for scientific research.
 Given where we are in our technological evolution and the disruption we are experiencing, this is proving detrimental.
 It is the key reason that social and workplace culture change is failing to change in line with technological advancement.

 “The opposite to play is not work, its depression” Dr Stuart Brown – play@work – TED – Dr Stuart Brown